 We get a lot of questions regarding what scope to buy or what our favorite scopes are.
 To give a one scope answer is impossible, everyones hunting conditions are different.
 There are many factors to consider when wrenching down a scope on your favorite predator gun, everything from the temperament of your predators, terrain, abuse, caliber, and average shooting distance just to name a few.
 So if you came to this article looking for the one and only brand and model to use then you will be disappointed.
 What this article is focusing on is giving you aspects to think about before making your final scope purchase.

 First, the most important thing to remember is that you are mounting your new scope to a “predator rifle”.
 The term “predator rifle” describes a high velocity, flat shooting caliber gun.
 Our caliber of choice is the 22-250 Remington.
-For more discussion on this topic check out our article at Beyond the Crosshair called “.22-250 vs .223”.
+For more discussion on this topic check out our article called “.22-250 vs .223”.
 This article is assuming you have a dedicated predator gun that fires a small bore caliber.
 If you are trying to jerry-rig your old 300 Winchester then unfortunately, this article isn’t for you.

 Magnification is probably the most disputable topic when it comes to a scope no matter what game you are going after.
 Once again there is no steadfast answer for this.
 The only answer is to have a magnification that best fits your style and circumstances.
 Maybe you are in the deep woods of Maine and your farthest shot is no more than 150 yards, a 1.5-5x may be all that you need.
 Or you are on the plains of Wyoming and need something to reach out to a sitting coyote at 450 yards and want a scope with at least a 20 power zoom.
 It all comes down to the aforementioned style and circumstance.